 Porchlight Accessibility guidelines and colors meeting accessibility standards

 We aimed to involve all internal teams in the process by offering transparent explanations, comprehensive documentation, and educational materials about the UX team’s initiatives to develop an inclusive system.
+Shortly after implementing the Porchlight Design System, a customer shared:

 Workshop Environment

-Our choice was to construct Porchlight using Storybook, an open-source, versatile tool enabling the creation of an interactive pattern library for code in isolation.
+We chose to construct Porchlight using Storybook, an open-source, versatile tool enabling the creation of an interactive pattern library for code in isolation.
 Storybook is compatible with all major frontend frameworks, facilitating the documentation of use cases as stories and offering seamless sharing and reuse.

 Within our workshop environment, we seamlessly incorporate integration tests using Puppeteer, perform visual regression testing through Chromatic, and implement code linting with Prettier and Stylelint.
 These tools collaborate harmoniously, ensuring that our work consistently meets and surpasses high-quality standards.
 This allows us to feel confident in using Porchlight in our products.